 Years into the future, this fig tree will have a huge canopy that will be host to many other plants and animals.
 Not a tree for the average back garden, perhaps, but a great home for native fauna.

 The main thing to bear in mind when strangler figs are grown in a nursery is that their long naked roots are vulnerable to drying out.
 However, if they are protected and surrounded by a humid atmosphere, these aerial roots keep growing steadily downwards.
 The longer they are allowed grow, the higher up in a host tree the plant can be attached.
 That enables the lower ends of the roots to access moisture and nutrients in the ground, and the plant can grow rapidly.
 Once they attain this stage, with roots in the ground, strangler figs are remarkably resistant to drought.

 Here's a fig that was grown on a pole while gently coaxing its roots downwards.
 Drip irrigation with dilute hydroponic solution helped to keep the growing roots moist while supplying the nutrients needed for growth.
 The 2-part solution manufactured for growing hydroponic strawberries works well for this.

 The photo was taken (November 2012) after attaching the plant to the trunk of Maiden's wattle (Acacia maidenii) and planting the lower root ball in a pile of leaf mulch.
-Now (May 2014) fig roots are growing around the supporting tree.
+By 2015, fig roots were growing around the supporting tree.
 How will it look in 10 year's time?